alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

 ###Exercise 1
 #### Uplinks configuration repository
-We have created a role to hold all the uplink configuration data.
+This role allows us to create configuration for uplinks on the switches.
 Since the config is per switch basis, we need to hold the variables in the `host_vars`.
-We need create folder for each host in this folder.
+We need to create a folder for each host in `host_vars` folder.
 Ansible will search this folder to look for the variables.

 1. Navigate to `ansible --> hosts_vars`
 2. Right click and select `New Folder`.
 Name it `n9k-1.yml`